United States E-class submarine: Design

-These vessels included some features intended to increase underwater speed that were standard on US submarines of this era, including a small sail and a rotating cap over the torpedo tube muzzles.

-The streamlined, rotating torpedo tube muzzle cap reduced the drag that an uncovered tube would otherwise cause.
-In the stowed position, the submarine appeared to have no torpedo tubes, as the holes in the cap were covered by the bow stem.
-This feature remained standard through the K class, after which it was replaced with shutters that were standard through the 1950s.
+Submerged controllability problems associated with the ever increasing size of USN submarines led the force to adopt bow diving planes for the first time in this class.
+The bow planes were for precision depth control, while the traditional set of stern diving planes handled angle control.
+D-2, of the previous class, tested a prototype set of bow planes and the tests were entirely successful.
+A larger and retractable set was installed on the E-class, setting the standard that lasted until the Skipjack-class nuclear submarines of the late 1950s.

-For extended surface runs, the small sail intended for greater speed underwater was augmented with the temporary piping-and-canvas structure apparent in the photo.
-The considerable time required to dismantle that structure made "crash" diving the boat impossible, and that impediment remained until its removal with the inception of the N class, commissioned 1917-1918.
-Experience in World War I showed that this was inadequate in North Atlantic weather, and earlier submarines serving overseas in that war (E class through L class) had the forward structure of the bridge modified with a "chariot" shield.
-Starting with the N class, built with lessons learned from overseas experience, US submarines had bridges more suited to surfaced operations in rough weather.
+The small conning tower fairwater, also known as a sail, initially precluded any sort of bridge structure for surface cruising.
+For extended surface runs, a temporary piping-and-canvas structure was erected to give the topside watchstanders some protection from the elements.
+The considerable time required to dismantle that structure made crash diving the boat impossible, but that was not seen as an impediment as USN doctrine did not call for crash dives at that time.
+Experience in World War I showed that the piping-and-canvas structure was inadequate in North Atlantic weather, and USN submarines serving overseas in that war (E, K, and L-classes) had the forward structure of the fairwater modified with a metal "chariot" shield.
+Starting in 1918-1919, using lessons learned from overseas experience, US submarines had bridges more suited to surfaced operations in rough weather.
+By 1920, even E-2 had been retrofitted with a permanent metal chariot bridge structure.

 History

-The E class and similar early submarines were known as "pig boats", or "boats", due to foul living quarters and unusual hull shape.
+The E-class, and similar early submarines, were known as "pig boats" due to foul living quarters and unusual hull shape.
 The E class was used to test and evaluate tactics and new equipment, but was quickly overtaken by newer long-range, ocean-going submarines.
-E-1 was forward deployed to the Azores in World War I, the oldest and smallest US submarine to perform war patrols in that war.
-The class was decommissioned and scrapped in 1922 to comply with the Washington Naval Treaty.
+E-1 was forward deployed to the Azores, in World War I, the oldest and smallest US submarine to perform war patrols in that war.
+The class was decommissioned and scrapped in 1922, to comply with the Washington Naval Treaty.